 I went with the obvious colour scheme, due to the name of the quilt block.
 Don't let that keep you from using any variety of colours in your block, as long as there are definite lights and darks.

-The Bluebonnet quilt block is a five patch block (because it is made on a 5 x 5 grid), but rather than construct the block as five separate rows, my preference is to sew it as an uneven nine patch.
-Feel free to use whichever method you are most comfortable with as it really is just a matter of choice.
+The Bluebonnet quilt block is a five patch block (because it is designed on a 5 x 5 grid), but rather than construct the block as five separate rows, my preference is to sew it as an uneven nine patch.
+Feel free to use whichever method you are most comfortable with, as it really is just a matter of choice.